EfthymiaKakoulidou/higher-wins/README.md

 - **Instructions**

-    - The instructions are essentials to play the game.
+    - The instructions are essential to play the game.
 One has to read them to understand what to do.

 ![screenshot](documentation/feature01.jpg)